 “Nobody falls in love faster than a narcissist who needs somewhere to live.”

-If you try to explain to the new partner, they’ll have been fed so many lies just like you once were that it’d confirm in the new partner’s mind that you’re trying to split them up.
+If you try to explain to the new partner, they’ll have been fed so many lies, just like you once were, that it will only confirm in the new partner’s mind that you’re trying to split them up.

-Or they’ll Triangulate you both, so you both work harder to win them back, play you off against each other, they know you’ve taken them back before because of that Trauma Bond, so they’ll bread crumb you into believing you have a chance, they be telling the new how bad they feel for leaving you, and perhaps they should give you another chance, so you both without knowing fight each other to keep hold of a toxic manipulator.
+Or they’ll Triangulate you both, so you both work harder to win them back, play you off against each other.
+They know you’ve taken them back before because of that Trauma Bond, so they’ll breadcrumb you into believing you have a chance, they’ll be telling the new how bad they feel for leaving you, and perhaps they should give you another chance, so you both without knowing fight each other to keep hold of a toxic manipulator.

 How to disarm.

-Leave them to it, focus on who you are and who you want to be.
-Their story’s fall apart when you don’t look like the crazy ex, and you begin to look happier without them.
+Leave them to it.
+Focus on who you are and who you want to be.
+Their stories fall apart when you don’t look like the crazy ex, and you begin to look happier without them.

 When it comes to children, some will just up and leave the children, explaining to others how you will not let them see the children.
-Others will play so many mind games with the children, fail to see them when they are supposed to, say horrible things to the children so that you have to choose no contact, they will them blame you to all others for not allowing the children to see them.
-They will happily drag you onto the court while you lose sleep worrying about it all and the effects of the children not seeing them, with the impact on the children when they are around them is heartbreaking.
+Others will play so many mind games with the children, fail to see them when they are supposed to, and say horrible things to the children so that you have to choose no contact.
+They will then blame you to all others for not allowing the children to see them.
+They will happily drag you onto the court while you lose sleep, worrying about it all, and the effects of the children not seeing them, with the impact on the children when they are around them, are heartbreaking.

 How to disarm.
-Keep as much written evidence on everything you can and be prepared.
-Set time aside to deal with court paperwork, they focus on being positive around the children.
+Keep as much written evidence on everything as you can, and be prepared.
+Set time aside to deal with court paperwork.
+They focus on being positive around the children.

 “You’re hair looks better like that than it did before.”